 Burgundy is a deep purplish shade of dark red that is very flattering on deep, cool skin tones.
 For that reason, it is an excellent choice when choosing colorful braids.
-It is also a very on-trend right now!
+It is also very on-trend right now!
 Try long knotless box braids to show off the beautiful hue in all its vibrant glory.
 Alternatively, if you prefer a more subtle effect, try blending your burgundy braiding hair with a more natural tone closer to your hair color.
-Another cool option is to create an ‘ombre’ effect by including burgundy braiding hair only at the ends, or alternating sections.
+Another cool option is to create an ombre hair color effect by including burgundy braiding hair only at the ends or alternating sections.

 11. Knotless Braids with Curly Ends